opensearch-project/project-website/README.md

 We welcome contributions!
 Please see our [CONTRIBUTING](CONTRIBUTING.md) page to learn more about how to contribute to the website.

+### Adding to the partners page

+If you are a partner, you are welcome to add your logo/link to our partners page.
+See the [sample file](/project-website/blob/main/_partners/_sample.md) and submit a pull request.

 ## Security

 If you discover potential security issues, see the reporting instructions on our [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) page for more information.